ONE HOUR SEMINARS

-Often overlooked, wet flies often give the angler an opportunity to catch reluctant trout that need a little enticement in the form of movement and animation.
-Wet flies are ideal searching patterns when trout are difficult.
-This one hour seminar can be expanded to include tying a few effective wet fly patterns and even on-stream instruction, which can be offered as a three to four hour seminar.
+Often overlooked, wet flies and soft hackles often give the angler an opportunity to catch reluctant trout that need a little enticement in the form of movement and animation.
+By allowing broad coverage of water, wet flies are ideal searching patterns when trout are difficult.
+By combining dead drift with animated swings allows the angler to present the flies with a variety of appearances to the trout.
+This one hour seminar can be expanded to include tying a few effective wet fly patterns and even on-stream instruction, which can be offered as a 2 1/2 hour workshop.

 Advanced Nymph Fishing Workshop